nocibambi/imdb_quest/README.md

 ## Running the script

-`imdb_quest.py` contains the mains script including the three functions.
+`imdb_quest.py` contains the main script including the three functions.

 ### From shell